 In order to apply for a South African eVisa from Australia, travelers will need to access the South Africa Online eVisa system where they can begin the eVisa application process by entering their biographical information and passport details.

 Applicants are also asked to provide a valid email address and valid credit/debit card information as well.
-The credit/debit card is charged a processing fee for the eVisa application.
+The credit/debit card is charged a processing fee for the online visa application.

-It is also important for travelers to travel on the same passport that they used to fill out the eVisa application form otherwise, there is a risk that they will not be allowed to enter South Africa.
+It is also important for visitors to travel on the same passport that they used to fill out the eVisa application form, otherwise there is a risk that they will not be allowed to enter South Africa.

 South African Visa Application from Australia

-After the eVisa application is submitted, travelers can expect to receive an update on the status of their application within 3 business days.
-It can take longer if there is any additional processing required on the application.
+After the eVisa application is sent, travelers are expected to receive an update on the status of their application within 3 business days.
+It can take longer if there is any additional processing required.
 If the eVisa application is approved, the traveler will receive the eVisa via email in the account they listed on the application form.

-Travelers are required to keep a copy of their eVisa on their mobile/handheld device and also take a print-out of it with them when they travel.
+Visitors must keep a copy of their eVisa on their smartphone or handheld device and also take a print-out of it with them when they travel.
 They will be required to present the eVisa along with their passport at the South African port of entry.
 Once the traveler’s passport is stamped for entry into South Africa, he/she will be allowed to stay in the country for the duration listed on the eVisa.

-It is advisable to plan one’s departure from South Africa a few days before the eVisa expires in order to make sure there are no issues with over-staying the visa.
-South Africa has a very strict policy of dealing with travelers who over-stay their visa: such travelers are placed on an “undesirables” list and can face a ban from the country for up to 5 years.
+It is advisable to plan one’s departure from South Africa a few days before the eVisa expires in order to ensure there are no issues with overstaying the visa.
+South Africa has a very strict policy of dealing with travelers who overstay: such travelers are placed on an “undesirables” list and can be banned from the country for up to 5 years.

 South Africa eVisa Requirements for Australian Citizens

-The South African government requires that all travelers intending to visit South Africa, have a passport that has a validity of at least 30 days from the date of their departure from the country.
-All travelers are also required to have at least two blank pages on their passport where entry stamps can be placed.
+The South African government requires that all travelers intending to visit the country have a passport valid for at least 30 days from the date of their departure from South Africa.
+All travelers are also required to have at least two blank pages in their passport where entry stamps can be placed.